MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/create-and-test-a-new-creators-title.md

 ---
 title: Create and test a new Creators title
 author: KevinAsgari
-description: Learn how to create a new Xbox Live Creators Program title and publish to the test environment. ms.assetid: ced4d708-e8c0-4b69-aad0-e953bfdacbbf ms.author: kevinasg ms.date: 04/04/2017
+description: Creating a new Xbox Live Creators Program title, and publishing it to the test environment. ms.assetid: ced4d708-e8c0-4b69-aad0-e953bfdacbbf ms.author: kevinasg ms.date: 04/04/2017